Securegarv20/AI-based-Attendance-Tracker-with-behavioural-tracking-and-phone-recognition/README.md

 Logs of each activity can be found in the log_data folder, under a subfolder named after the user, containing a log.txt file with live logs including proper text and timestamps.

 ## Additional Information
-Make sure to have the see `haarcascade_frontalface_default.xml` file available for facial recognition.
-This file is required for running the detection algorithms.
+Download the Haar Cascade File: Ensure you have the see `haarcascade_frontalface_default.xml` file available for facial recognition.
+You can download it from the OpenCV GitHub repository [here](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml).

 ## Contribution
 Feel free to fork the repository, make changes, and submit a pull request if you have improvements or bug fixes.